eastgenomics/dx-streaming-upload/README.md

 ```

-A test script has been written (`docker-tests/docker_test.sh`) to check dx-streaming-upload in the container works as expected, this will simulate 3 simultaneous sequencing runs being uploaded from 3 separate sequencers.
-One is expected to succeed (`A01295`), one should upload and send an alert due to incomplete cycles (`A01303`) and another (`A01625`) should upload and send an alert due to more than one samplesheet.
+A test script has been written (`docker-tests/docker_test.sh`) to check dx-streaming-upload in the container works as expected.
+This will simulate 4 instances of dx-streaming-upload are set up to simulate 4 sequencers being monitored concurrently, with 4 different end points of behaviour:
+- A01295 -> should upload successfully and send a success notification to
+      the logs channel
+- A01303 -> send an alert due to missing cycle dirs
+- A01625 -> has 2 identical samplesheets => should upload successfully
+      and send a success notification to the logs channel
+- A01810 -> has 2 different samplesheets => should send alert about > 1
+      samplesheet and upload

 To run this and start the test do the following:

 ```
 # build the image